leknarf/loadcanary/NODELOADLIB.md

           'uniques': Reportable(Uniques),
           'concurrency': Reportable(Peak) }

-    Put `Reportable` instances to this map to have it automatically updated each reporting interval.
-Create the `Reportable` with `addToHttpReport=true` to add a chart for it on the HTML status page.
-Or, set `Report.disableIntervalReporting=true` to only update `Reportable.cumulative` and not `Reportable.interval` each reporting interval.
+    Put `Reportable` instances to this map to have it automatically updated each reporting interval and added to the summary webpage.

 2. **Post-process statistics:**